saivaka/Pokedex/README.md

 # Pokedex Full Stack Application

 # Overview
-A pokedex web application which utilizes the pokemon public API to retrieve data and display the data in a meaningful UI friendly way.
+A pokedex web application which utilizes the pokemon public API to retrieve data and display the data as a Pokedex.

 # Backend
 Flask + Python on the backend and SQLite for the database.